cloudpark93/easy-filter-pruning/README.md

 **Model folder** contains model architectures.
 :alien:*At this moment, only vgg16-cifar10 architecture is included.*

+For [**Resnet and Geometric median pruning method**](https://github.com/jinsoo9595/interesting-filter-pruning), please take a look at my co-researcher's github!

 **Original VGG16** model takes an input image of size **224x244**, and gives outpus of **1000 classes**.

 **VGG16-cifar10** model takes an input image of size **32x32**, and gives outputs of **10 classes** (depends on what dataset you used).